 - Joy to the World design (optional) download here

-- Owl design (available in Cricut design studio or use any image you like)
+- Owl design (available in a Cricut design studio or use any image you like)

-Note: You can add a layer of special fabric made for pot holders that will make it even more heat resistant but I tested these out and for me the heat did not come through the cookie sheet.
-If you want to do that just cut a piece the same size as the two fabric and in step 3 layer that between the terry cloth and main fabric.
+Note: You can add a layer of a special fabric made for pot holders that will make it, even more, heat resistant but I tested these out and for me, the heat did not come through the cookie sheet.
+If you want to do that just cut a piece the same size as the two fabrics and in step 3 layer that between the terry cloth and the main fabric.

 DIY Christmas Potholder -What to Do

 - Cut two pieces of bias tape 7 inches wide.
 Sandwich it around the top edge of both pocket pieces and sew it in place using a zig-zag stitch.